Canonical-Correlation-Based Fast Feature Selection for Structural Health Monitoring: Conclusions

 \section{Conclusions}

-This paper proposes a canonical-correlation-based fast feature selection method, which is composed of the $h$-correlation and $\theta$-angle-based methods.
-The $h$-correlation-based method boosts the computational speed when the number of features is large.
-The $\theta$-angle-based method boosts the computational speed when the number of instances is large.
-The supporting theorems for the proposed feature selection method have been developed to rigorously explain the theoretical reasons for the speed enhancement.
-The theorems are also fundamental to understand the CCA.
-The speed advantage of the proposed method has been demonstrated in the synthetic dataset.
-The comparison of feature ranking criteria shows the proposed SSC can give competitive results among the MI-based criteria, especially in regression tasks.
+This paper proposes a fast feature selection algorithm based on the SSC, which can be used for SHM\RV{, as well as the general machine learning field.
+Theorems have been developed to provide rigorous explanations for the computational speed enhancement of the $h$-correlation and $\eta$-cosine methods, as well as for their unification as the SSC-based feature selection algorithm.
+These theorems establish the formal basis for understanding the improved computational efficiency achieved by these two methods.} The extraordinary speed advantage of the proposed methods for computing the SSC in greedy search has been demonstrated on the synthetic dataset.
+The comparison between the eight feature ranking criteria shows that the SSC criterion can give competitive feature selection results for both general classification and regression tasks.

+\RV{Moreover, three additional case studies demonstrate the application scenarios and performance of the proposed SSC-based feature selection algorithm in the SHM field.} The comparison on the Gnat trainer dataset implies that the proposed feature selection algorithm has a similar performance to the embedded and wrapper methods in selecting damage-sensitive features but at a fast computational speed like filter methods. \RV{The results of the glider wing dataset indicate that even in the presence of interference caused by environmental variations, the proposed algorithm can still maintain its advantages in selecting damage-sensitive features.} \RV{The edge computing results} suggest that the proposed feature selection algorithm has great potential in SHM, especially where features need to be selected and updated online frequently, or where devices have limited computing capability.

+\RV{Although the proposed feature selection algorithm performs well, two limitations need to be acknowledged.
+Firstly, the proposed algorithm can only evaluate the linear relationship between features and output variables.
+In addition, due to the greedy nature of the proposed algorithm, the selection results obtained are sub-optimal.
+In future work, attempts will be made to alleviate these limitations using certain techniques, such as the kernel trick and beam search, to handle more complex real-world problems.
+More targeted usage scenarios for the proposed algorithm in the field of SHM will be further explored as well.}